Tell us what kind of trip you want

-Imagine a trip to Bosnia and Herzegovina, tailor made for you
+Imagine your trip to Bosnia and Herzegovina, designed for lifelong memories

 Bosnia and Herzegovina (BIH) is one of the last hidden gems in Europe.
 It shares a border with Croatia and the two countries have many similarities, but because of it´s pretty recent war history BIH has yet to be recognized as an equally attractive destination.
 This may soon change as more and more travelers are opening their eyes up for this warm, welcoming and peaceful country.

 East meets West in the capital of Sarajevo.
 You can find a mosque, a synagoge, a Catholic church and an Orthodox church on the same street.
 The Ottoman past is palpable in the cobbled streets of Bascarsija, the old bazaar, and this is a good place to do some shopping.
 Compared to it´s neighbouring Croatia, prices are ridiculously low here.
 Go outside the cities, and they get even lower.